Taxes on Cryptocurrency in Canada

 Canada Crypto Tax Rules: Canadian Cryptocurrency Tax Laws

-Crypto Trading Taxes in Canada
+Crypto Trading Tax in Canada

 Frequent crypto trading can result in paying taxes not as capital gains but as business income, or part of your general income tax.
 There is no clear-cut guide that will tell you when trades are too frequent to count as capital gains.
-When it comes to crypto, this can be complicated by the fact that buying goods or services with crypto counts as a taxable event.
+When it comes to cryptocurrency, this can be complicated by the fact that buying goods or services with crypto counts as a taxable event.

 Crypto Mining Taxes in Canada

-Spending Crypto Taxes in Canada
+Spending Cryptocurrency and Crypto Tax Laws in Canada

-One of the most important Canadian tax laws regarding crypto is that you must pay taxes on crypto when you spend it to purchase something else.
-You must record the fair market value of the crypto you spend at the time of the transaction and record it as income or a capital gain when you file your taxes.
+One of the most important Canadian crypto tax laws regarding crypto is that you must pay taxes on crypto when you spend it to purchase something else.
+You must record the fair market value of the crypto you spend at the time of the transaction and record it as income or a capital gain when you file your Canadian taxes.

 Filing Crypto Taxes in Canada